 Do not use more Mavenclad than your doctor prescribes.
 Using more than this can lead to serious side effects.

-The effects of taking too much Mavenclad aren’t known, as no one in studies experienced an overdose.
+The effects of taking too much Mavenclad aren’t known, as studies did not report any overdoses.

 What to do in case you take too much Mavenclad

 Call your doctor right away if you think you’ve taken too much Mavenclad.
-You can also call 800-222-1222 to reach the American Association of Poison Control Centers or use their online resource.
+You can also call 800-222-1222 to reach America’s Poison Centers or use its online resource.
 But if you have severe symptoms, call 911 (or your local emergency number) immediately or go to the nearest emergency room.

 The sections above describe the typical dosage provided by the drug manufacturer.
 If your doctor recommends Mavenclad for you, they’ll prescribe the dosage that’s right for you.